ArminJo/arduino-test-compile/README.md

                 -DFREQUENCY_RANGE_LOW
               SimpleFrequencyDetector:
                 -DINFO

+          - arduino-boards-fqbn: arduino:avr:uno|All-DEBUG # UNO board with -DDEBUG for all examples
+            examples-exclude: 50Hz # Comma separated list of (unique substrings of) example names to exclude in build
+            examples-build-properties:
+              All:
+                -DDEBUG

           - arduino-boards-fqbn: arduino:avr:uno|trace # UNO board with different build properties
             examples-exclude: 50Hz # Comma separated list of (unique substrings of) example names to exclude in build